 - On average, a washing machine will add £26 to your bills.

 - Running costs are largely influenced by drum size.

 - Some of the most efficient machines we’ve tested do a bad job of cleaning.

 Energy labels on washing machines go from A+++ to D. A+++ should be the most efficient, but we’ve found A+ machines that cost less to run than A+++ washing machines.

-As of Decembers 2013, only washing machines with an energy rating of A+ have been allowed to be sold – but you may come across some older models.
+As of December 2013, only washing machines with an energy rating of A+ have been allowed to be sold – but you may come across some older models.

-At Which?, we produce an estimate of what each washing machine we test and review will cost you to run, based on the 40°C cotton program, as this is the most commonly used wash program by Which? members.
-In contrast, the official EU Energy Label is two thirds based on the 60°C cotton program, so running costs will vary.
+At Which?, we work out what each washing machine we test and review will cost you to run, based on the 40°C cotton program, as this is the most commonly used wash program by Which? members.
+In contrast, the official EU Energy Label is two-thirds based on the 60°C cotton program.

 Freestanding or integrated washing machine?

 Freestanding washing machines are the most common type of washing machine that can be placed anywhere as long as they’re connected to a drain and a plug socket.
 They come in a range of sizes – from 3kg to 12kg capacities – and some models are available in different colours.

 Pros: Wider range of drum capacities, features and colours than integrated models.